Neopuyo/Whales/README.md

 ## Docker containers

-A 42 exercise to learn docker and docker-compose.
+The 42 project called <i>Inception</i> to learn docker, docker-compose and much more.
 The aim is to create a local server composed of several services.
 Each service is a container.
 All server are connected through a network and each container <b>must be build from a debian image</b>.
 For exemple using : `FROM wordpress:latest` is forbidden.